WrightonLabCSU/CAMPER/README.md

 ```
 ---
 # CAMPER Outputs
-Approaches [1](https://github.com/WrightonLabCSU/CAMPER#1-using-camper-within-dram) and [2](https://github.com/WrightonLabCSU/CAMPER#2-camper-standalone-tool-camper_dramkit) output two files: the raw information for given searches (`annotations.tsv`) and the summarized information across searches (the distillate, either the `metabolism_summary.xlsx` if run through DRAM or the `distillate.tsv` from CAMPER_DRAMKit).
+Whether you ran CAMPER as a [standalone tool](https://github.com/WrightonLabCSU/CAMPER#1-camper-as-a-standalone-tool) or [within DRAM](https://github.com/WrightonLabCSU/CAMPER#2-using-camper-with-dram), you will get two output files: the raw information for given searches (`annotations.tsv`) and the summarized information across searches (the distillate, either the `metabolism_summary.xlsx` if run through DRAM or the `distillate.tsv` from CAMPER).

 **Raw annotations**: This is either a standalone file, or columns added to a file, depending on the search approach.
 This file tells you the genes in your dataset that pass CAMPER annotation thresholds, what they are annotated as, and the scores.
 It includes the following columns:
   - `camper_hits`, A longer ID giving the CAMPER ID, gene abbreviation, and gene description.